sentinel1909/crusty-rustacean-blog/src/content/blog/2023/2023_07_31_packages_crates_modules.md

 ---
-title: "Organizing a Rust Program with Modules, Crates, and Packages"
+title: "Issue 1: Organizing a Rust Program with Modules, Crates, and Packages"
 publishedDate: "2023-07-31"
-categories: ["newsletter issues"]
+categories: ["newsletter"]
-tags: ["rust, packages, crates, modules, issue 1"]
+tags: ["issue"]
 ---

 Today, I will give you my take on crates, packages and modules.
 I've found the organization system for Rust programs to be difficult to master.
 However, time and practice are solidifying things for me.